Bacteria Resistant Bamboo Sheets and Towels –

 - Avoid close contact with people who are sick.

-- Wipe down counters, cell phones, light switches and door knobs daily with Clorox wipes.
+- Wipe down counters, cell phones, light switches and door knobs with Clorox wipes, as needed.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.